airportpeople/trellicopter/README.md

 ## Update and Install

 [Bootloader](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/update-the-uf2-bootloader).
-You'll have to double tap the reset button (pretty quick-ish).
-Load the file, and let it reset to show the BOOT drive again.
+You'll have to double tap the reset button (pretty quick-ish) to enter "boot mode".
+Load the most recent version of the bootloader, and let it reset to show the BOOT drive again.

-[CIRCUITPY](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython#start-the-uf2-bootloader-2977081-13).
-Start the Bootloader, load this file into the BOOT drive, and let it install.
+[CIRCUITPY](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython#download-the-latest-version-2977908-4).
+Download the most recent version of CIRCUITPY for your chip (Feather M4, likely).
+Start the Bootloader (above), load the UF2 file into the BOOT drive, and let it install.
 You'll see the CIRCUITPY drive show up when it's done.

 ## Accessing the REPL Serial Console